umd-lhcb/student-project-summer-2022/README.md

 ## Usage

-Invoke `jupyter` with the following command
+Invoke `jupyter` with the following command:

 ```
 jupyter lab